DannyD17/learn_command_line_exercises/Chapter_8/Readme.md

 This will store the current directory (In this example I am working in Chapter_8 directory) and move you to alex.

-The command popd will take the last directory that was pushed and moves pops it off the list and changes to that directory.
+The command popd will take the last directory that was pushed and pops it off the list and changes the present working directory to that directory (Here it would move us from the directory "alex" back to "Chapter_8").

 Do More